 - Serve as a “class assistant” for one 10-week course with experienced mentors

-- Instruct at least one 10-week class per year
+- Instruct at least one long-form class per year

 - Attend a monthly meeting for program feedback and ongoing training